 Local & Kernel Regression (Non-Parametric)

-This issue was inspired by an inquiry from a customer regarding two of our non-parametric data fitting functions: NxLOCREG(.) and NxKREG(.).
+This issue was inspired by an inquiry from a customer regarding two of our non-parametric data fitting functions: NxLOCREG(.) and NxKREG(.) which are used for Local Regression and Kernel Regression respectively.
 The customer wrote:

-The NxLOCREG(.) function implements a localized regression algorithm – LOESS, aka the Savitzky–Golay filter.
+The NxLOCREG(.) function implements a localized regression algorithm – LOESS (or LOWESS), aka the Savitzky–Golay filter.

 The NxKREG(.) function implements a weighted least squares regression.